luchoscar/NetCodeGameObjects/README.md

 - Blocking player input for a couple seconds and reset variables involved in muvement
 - Using animation transitions
 - Only rewining player's actions that do not have a high impact on player experience
 - Use a better prediction logic to anticipate collision 5-10 frames ahead
+### Interacting with Headless Server
+- As is, server mode only processes NetCode requests and outputs to a log file
+- This can work around by having a netwrok component that listents and process external requests

 ## Client Controlls
 WASD to move character on XY-plane